picosonic/teletext_mri/README.md

 I've used the dataset previously to create 3D models by edge detection, and ribboning but wanted to make an animation which went through the slices.

 The 22 images I used for the Teletext animation were from a set taken on the sagittal plane scanned on Philips Panorama (1.0 Telsa) MRI scanner.

+I wrote a program (img2tt) to convert images to black and white Teletext pages with graphics.

+img2tt can be built using the Makefile, you then give it an image and it outputsa single 1024 byte Teletext page, which can be concattenated to others to make a set.
+This raw Teletext pages are in the file txmri.